-Superconductors.ORG herein reports finding a marked similarity between the R-T plots of superconductors and the bode plots of active filters.
+Superconductors.ORG herein reports finding a surprising similarity between the R-T plots of superconductors and the bode plots of active filters.
 Active filters are electronic devices used to attenuate or pass certain frequencies - aural, rf, or optical.
 For example a 1000 HZ high-pass audio filter only allows frequencies above 1000 HZ to pass.
 Frequencies below 1000 HZ are suppressed.
 Since superconductivity is facilitated by lattice vibrations (phonons) it stands to reason that the wave function of a superconductor should mirror the transfer function of an active filter.
 And this has now been confirmed in the plots on this page.

 In the below two graphics a superconductor R-T plot is shown alongside three high-pass filter (HPF) plots with different "Q's".
 The slope of an HPF curve is determined by "Q" or "quality" factor.
 The higher the Q, the steeper the slope.
 Since this copper-oxide transitions to a superconductive state fairly quickly, its equivalent Q would be just over 2 (see "Best Match" arrow).